 Depending on your dog’s age, size, and any health conditions that impact its diet, this price can change.
 However, it is a healthy average to work towards.

-Looking at the different costs of owning a dog, many pet parents spend between $120 and $4040 on unplanned or optional expenses every year.
+The unexpected or optional dog expenses can cost up to around $5,000.
+Looking at the different costs of owning a dog, many pet parents spend between $500 and $5,000 on unplanned or optional expenses every year.

 Unexpected or optional dog expenses include emergency veterinary bills, associated pet insurance costs, housing deposits, and home and garden doggy-proofing.